Cape Cod Beach Review: Falmouth Residents Boast That We have the Warmest Water on the Cape

-The town of Falmouth is a peninsula on a peninsula, therefore, we have lovely beaches on three sides.
-Some are on the Buzzards Bay side.
-These face west and are wonderful for viewing sunsets.
+Our warm ocean water is attributed to our location and its close proximity to the warm waters of the gulf stream.
+The town of Falmouth is a peninsula on a peninsula and has sixty-eight miles of coast line, therefore, we have lovely beaches on three sides.
+Some are on the Buzzards Bay side face west and are wonderful for viewing sunsets.
 Others are on the southeast side of the town and have outstanding sunrise vistas and one can look across Vineyard Sound to see the island of Martha’s Vineyard.
-We also have the fresh water beaches of Grew’s Pond.
+We also have the fresh water beaches of Grew’s Pond. at Goodwill Park.
 We have something for everyone.
 We have more beaches than any other town on Cape Cod.
-Falmouth residents also like to brag about having the warmest water and the most public beaches on the Cape.
+Falmouth residents also like to brag about having the most public beaches on the Cape.
 Water temperatures average 70 degrees in the summer and beach goers can enjoy the warm water through late autumn.
 In fact many of us believe that October is by far, the most beautiful month of the year.

 Many of the beaches are handicapped-accessible and offer beach wheelchairs (reservation required).
 For additional information call (508) 548-8623 in-season or go to www.falmouthmass.us